 A. The fee is good for two trips through the tunnel with the same vehicle in a seven day period.

-Q. Do I get a discount on the tunnel fee if I have a Golden-Age/Access Passport?
+Q. Do I get a discount on the tunnel fee if I have a Senior Pass or Access Pass?

-A. No. There is no discount for Golden Age or Golden Eagle Passport holders.
+A. No. There is no discount for Senior Pass or Access Pass holders.

 Q. What are the size limits for an oversized vehicle?

-A. Any vehicle that is 11 feet 4 inches high or higher and 7 feet 10 inches wide or wider needs an escort.
-Any vehicle 13 feet high or higher cannot pass through the tunnel.
+A. Any vehicle that is 11 feet 4 inches high or higher and 7 feet 10 inches wide or wider needs the one-way traffic control service.
+Any vehicle 13 feet 1 inch high or higher cannot pass through the tunnel.

 Length restrictions are 40 feet for a single vehicle and 50 feet for any vehicle combination.

-This information is also listed on the back page of the 2010-11 Zion Winter Map and Guide.
-Visitors must pay for the escort at the entrance stations - not at the tunnel.
+This information is also listed on the back page of the Park Newspaper.
+Visitors must pay for the one-way traffic control service at any Zion entrance station - not at the tunnel.